jacekturek/fuzyecon/preference_relation.md

 >
 > ⇨ z = "bread"

- or in terms of categorization:
+ or in terms of data categorization:

 > shoppingcart <- factor(c("oranges","vegetables,water","bread"))
 >